quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 switching to the negotiated version (this can happen when the client's Version Information structure spans multiple packets; in that case the server might acknowledge the first packet in the client's chosen version and later switch to a different negotiated version).
-Any set of mutually compatible versions SHOULD use the same mechanism.
+Mutually compatible versions SHOULD use the same mechanism.

 Note that, after the first flight is converted to the negotiated version, the handshake completes in the negotiated version.
 If the negotiated version has